 Compliance Laws You Should Know

-Partnering with an agent who knows the ins and outs of compliance laws can save you from penalties to your operations.
+Partnering with an agent who knows the ins and outs of trucking regulations and freight compliance can save you from penalties to your operations.
 Review the following 10 trucking compliance laws to ensure you’re up to date.

 1. DOT Registration

 The DOT oversees the standards and regulations for companies that transport goods and passengers.
 You may find you need a DOT Registration, Motor Carrier number or both.
 However, more than 50% of DOT registration applications are incorrectly filled out.
 Failing to represent your business on your application accurately can result in the application’s rejection.
-By referring to the experts for help, you can be positive your company is in the clear.
+By referring to the experts for help, you can be positive your company is in the clear and following the necessary DOT laws.

 2. Motor Carrier — Operating Authority